kartonfarkas/api_docs/source/integrations/iframe/iframe.rst

 Single Sign-on
 ==============

-We provide an integration point where your service can be integrated with Suite as a page.
+We provide an integration point where your service can be integrated with the Emarsys application as a page.
 This involves adding a new menu entry and loading your page content within an iframe.
-The design of your page should ideally match the Suite design, so it will look like it is part of the Suite.
+The design of your page should ideally match the Emarsys design, so it will look like it is part of our application.

 Some browsers like Safari and Internet Explorer blocks setting cookies in "third-party" iframes.
 In our case, it would make cookie based session handling impossible, and session handling generally hard.
-The solution is that on loading the integration's Suite page, Suite will redirect the browser to the integration's login URL, allowing it to create the session cookie.
-It will send customer information, and a redirect URL, where the integration have to redirect back the browser.
+The solution is that on loading the integration's Emarsys page, our application will redirect the browser to the integration's login URL, allowing it to create the session cookie.
+It will send customer information, and a redirect URL points to the Emarsys application, where the integration have to redirect back the browser.
 On that page we are going to load the iframe of the integration, and display it to the customer.

 Checklist
 ---------

-We have created a checklist regarding the required information to enable the Single Sign-On for your convenience.
+We have created a checklist regarding the required information to enable the Single Sign-on for your convenience.
 Please send the following information to your contact person:

 * The name of your service
-* The login URL - it have to create a session, and redirect the customer back to Suite to the provided URL
+* The login URL - it have to create a session, and redirect the customer back to Emarsys to the provided URL
 * The iframe URL - it will be loaded into the iframe

 Login Parameters
 ----------------

 As a first step, we redirect the browser to the login URL, and providing the following query parameters (the request will be also presigned with Escher):

 .. list-table:: **Parameters**
    :header-rows: 1